 Hist: Amended 12/17/01 as Admin.
-Order 01-065, eff 1/1/02
+Order 01-065, eff 1/1/02 Repealed 8/20/15 as Admin.
+Order 15-060, eff.
+10/1/15

-436-010-0008 Administrative Review
+436-010-0008 Administrative Request for Review before the Director

-- (1) Administrative review before the director: - (a) Except as otherwise provided in ORS 656.704, the director has exclusive jurisdiction to resolve all matters concerning medical services disputes arising under ORS 656.245, 656.247, 656.260, 656.325 and 656.327. - (b) A party need not be represented to participate in the administrative review before the director. - (c) Any party may request that the director provide voluntary mediation or alternative dispute resolution after a request for administrative review or hearing is filed.
+- (1) General. - (a) Administrative review before the director: - (a)(A) Except as otherwise provided in ORS 656.704, the director has exclusive jurisdiction to resolve all matters disputes concerning medical services fees, non-payment of compensable medical bills, and medical service and treatment disputes arising under ORS 656.245, 656.247, 656.248, 656.260, 656.325, and 656.327. - (b) Disputes about whether a medical service provided after a worker is medically stationary is compensable within the meaning of ORS 656.245(1)(c), or whether a medical treatment is unscientific, unproven, outmoded, or experimental under ORS 656.245(3), are subject to administrative review before the director. - (B) A party does not need notto be represented to participate in the administrative review before the director. - (e)(C) Any party may request that the director provide voluntary mediation or alternative dispute resolution after a request for administrative review or hearing is filed.
 When a dispute is resolved by agreement of the parties to the satisfaction of the director, any agreement must be in writing and be approved by the director.
 Any mediated agreement may include an agreement on attorney fees, if any, to be paid to the claimant's attorney.
-If the dispute does not resolve through mediation or alternative dispute resolution, a director's order will be issued. - (2) Administrative review and hearing processes for change of attending physician or authorized nurse practitioner issues are in OAR 436-010-0220; additional independent medical examination (IMEs) matters are in OAR 436-010-0265; and fees and non-payment of compensable medical billings are described in OAR 436-009-0008.
+If the dispute does not resolve through mediation or alternative dispute resolution, a director's order will be issued. - (2) Administrative review and hearing processes for change of attending physician or authorized nurse practitioner issues are in OAR 436-010-0220; additional independent medical examination (IMEs) matters are in OAR 436-010-0265; and fees and non-payment of compensable medical billings are described in OAR 436-009-0008. - (3) Except for disputes regarding interim medical benefits, when there is a formal denial of the compensability of the underlying claim, or a denial of the causal relationship between the medical service or treatment and the accepted condition or the underlying condition, the parties may apply to the Hearings Division of the Workers' Compensation Board to resolve the compensability issue. - (4)(b) All issues pertaining to disagreements about medical services within a Managed Care Organizationmanaged care organization (MCO), including disputes under ORS 656.245(4)(a) about whether a change of provider will be medically detrimental to the injured-worker, are subject to the provisions of ORS 656.260.
+A party dissatisfied with an action or decision of the MCO must first apply for and complete the internal dispute resolution process within the MCO before requesting an administrative review of the matter bybefore the director.